awsdocs/amazon-athena-user-guide/doc_source/accessing-athena.md

 # Accessing Amazon Athena<a name="accessing-athena"></a>

  You can access Amazon Athena using the AWS Management Console, the Amazon Athena API, or the AWS CLI\.
+For information about IAM policies in Athena, see [Identity and access management in Athena](security-iam-athena.md)\.

 ## Using the console<a name="console-athena"></a>